anquanscan/sec-tools/README.md

 [gradejs](https://github.com/gradejs/gradejs): GradeJS analyzes production Webpack bundles without having access to the source code of a website.
 Instantly see vulnerabilities, outdated packages, and more just by entering a web application URL.
 [dvs](https://github.com/dinimus/dvs): Dangerous Vulnerabilities Scanner
 [python-deserialization-attack-payload-generator](https://github.com/j0lt-github/python-deserialization-attack-payload-generator): Peas create serialized payload for deserialization RCE attack on python driven applications where pickle ,pyYAML, ruamel.yaml or jsonpickle module is used for deserialization of serialized data.
 I will update it with more attack vectors to targets other modules.
 [how2root](https://github.com/thinkycx/how2root): a collection of public root slides & WPs....
+[Invoke-WinSATBypass](https://github.com/b4keSn4ke/Invoke-WinSATBypass): Powershell UAC Bypass script leveraging WinSAT.exe